 DIRECTOR: Jason Zada

 The Forest had me for the first hour.
 I was really enjoying the build-up to the third act.
 This film is a slow burn horror.
 There isn't a lot of huge jump scares or scenes of prolonged suspense but the few scenes in the first hour that require the film to ramp up the tension, they worked for the most part.
 The scene in the dark hallway with the old lady was a perfect example of that.
 It's in the third act where this movie decides to head off the path.
-Once the supernatural elements kick in, this is where things become a bit silly and formulaic.
-The scenes of supernatural terror have all been done many times before and I found myself enjoying them less than the actual scenes of a desperate sister being stuck in a foreign country who is worried sick for her sister.
+Once the supernatural elements kick in, this is where it becomes silly and formulaic.
+The scenes of supernatural terror have all been done many times before, and I found myself enjoying them less than the actual scenes of a desperate sister being stuck in a foreign country who is worried sick for her sister.

 DEATH TOLL: 4

 - A woman is shot dead with a shotgun in a suicide pact.

 - A hand is cut open.

 - Someone is stabbed in the chest.